How To Ride A Harley-Davidson For The First Time: Everything You Need To Know About Riding A Harley-Davidson Bike

 The starter – Most Harley-Davidson bikes feature starter buttons beneath the kill switch.
 They’re easy to identify as they feature a lightning bolt and distinctive circular arrows.

-See also Discover How Big a Harley-Davidson Gas Tank Is
+See also How to Lower a Harley-Davidson Sportster

 The throttle – A bike’s throttle is responsible for controlling its speed.
 The throttle is normally found towards the right end of the handlebar.
 Bikers can increase how much gas the engine is getting by turning the throttle towards them, and then decrease it by turning it away.